 Reception Maths and English – Classroom experience

 I have worked as a supply Reception teacher at a range of primary schools, providing English and Maths support to classes of up to 30 4 and 5 year old students.
-I always work to make my classes engaging, hands on and practical to help keep the students motivated by the learning.
+I always work to make my classes engaging, hands on and practical to help keep the students motivated.

 Year 1 Maths and English

 I worked as a supply teacher, regularly teaching Year 1 classes.
-We focused on phones based work, such as fun reading activities and song based activities.
-We worked on stories, and I helped the students create their own aspects, and blend them successfully into our work.
-For Maths, we worked with practical, physical objects, such as play-doh to support hand on learning.
+We focused on phonic based work, such as fun reading activities and song based activities.
+We worked on stories and I helped the students create their own aspects, and blend them successfully into our work.
+For Maths, we worked with practical, physical objects, such as Play-doh to support hands on learning.

 Year 3 SEN English and Mathematics (Autism and behavioural difficulties)

-I worked as an LSA for 1 year teaching a pupil in Year 3 with autism and behavioural challenges.
-I worked with him in a classroom setting and also outside of class for one on one structured periods supporting him with his English and Mathematics.
+I worked as an LSA for one year teaching a pupil in Year 3 with autism and behavioural challenges.
+I worked with him in a classroom setting and also outside of class for one- on-one structured periods supporting him with his English and Mathematics.
 A typical day would consist of supporting him with his reading, phonics and comprehension.
 We would then move onto number work and space and shape.
 Due to his needs our work together was very practical and hands on.
 We used things like games and breathing exercises to help keep him calm and relaxed.
-Together we covered topics including: Reading; Phonics; Spellings; Age appropriate vocabulary; Figures of speech; Story Writing Recounts; Dictionary Work; Punctuation;Place Value; Addition; Subtraction; Multiplication; Division; Money; Time; Pattern and Symmetry; Position and Direction.
+Together we covered topics including reading, phonics, spellings, story writing recounts, place value, addition, subtraction and multiplication.

 Year 5 Mathematics